Anna Tsing

-Anna Lowenhaupt Tsing (born 1952) is a Chinese-American anthropologist.
+Anna Lowenhaupt Tsing (born 1952) is an American anthropologist.
 She is a professor in the Anthropology Department at the University of California, Santa Cruz.
 In 2018, she was awarded the Huxley Memorial Medal of the Royal Anthropological Institute.

 Education

 Tsing received her B.A. from Yale University and completed her M.A.
 (1976) and PhD (1984) at Stanford University.

 Career

 On receiving her doctoral degree, she served as a visiting assistant professor at the University of Colorado, Boulder (1984–86) and as an assistant professor at the University of Massachusetts, Amherst (1986–89).
 She then joined UC Santa Cruz.

 Tsing has published more than 40 articles in prominent journals including Cultural Anthropology and Southeast Asian Studies Bulletin.
 She won the Harry Benda Prize for her book In the Realm of the Diamond Queen (1994).
 Her second book, Friction: An Ethnography of Global Connection (2005), was awarded the Senior Book Prize of the American Ethnological Society.

 In 2010 she received a Guggenheim Fellowship for her project On the Circulation of Species: The Persistence of Diversity, an ethnography of the matsutake mushroom.

 In 2013, Tsing was granted the Niels Bohr Professorship at Aarhus University in Denmark for her contributions to interdisciplinary work in the humanities, natural sciences, social sciences, and the arts.
 She is currently developing a transdisciplinary program for exploring the Anthropocene.
 Tsing is director of the AURA (Aarhus University Research on the Anthropocene) research center.
 The project was funded by the Danish National Research Foundation for a five-year period until 2018.

 Among the institutions she is affiliated with are the American Anthropological Association, the American Ethnological Society, and the Association for Asian Studies.

 In 1999, Tsing began a relationship with the political scientist and anthropologist James C. Scott, which lasted until his death in 2024.